yofret/sites/catalogsite/README.md

 ## Techs

-This is simple content site built in ReactJS, using Webpack, Babel, Sass, ect the standard web dev to date or at least i think so....
+This is simple content site built in ReactJS, using gulp, webpack, Babel, Sass, ect the standard web dev to date or at least i think so....

 ## Motivation